 Glenwood Canyon made our list of 99 Gorgeous Places in Colorado.
 See what else made the list >>

 The Hanging Lake permit and shuttle system is in place to protect the fragile ecosystem.
-Find out how to apply for a permit and the shuttle that begins May 1, 2019.
+Find out how to apply for a permit and more information on the shuttle.
 You can also purchase a permit to bike to the trailhead.

 Photos: Flickr/Sayamindu Dasgupta (the first one); courtesy of Glenwood Springs Chamber Resort Association (all the rest).